raj978/friday/README.md

 ## License

-This project is a fork of Friday, customized for personal second brain use.
+This project is Friday, customized for personal second brain use.

 Original Friday: MIT License
 Friday Customizations: MIT License

-## Credits

-Built on top of [Friday](https://github.com/YOUR_USERNAME/friday-second) - an excellent open-source AI interface.

-Special thanks to the Friday community for creating such a powerful foundation.

 ---